KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 take a while", it may be appropriate to use a progress bar dialog.

 Because you need to make the progress bar change, you can't use kdialog in the normal way.
-Instead, you set up the dialog, and use the qdbus tool to make the required changes.
+Instead, you set up the dialog, and use the `qdbus` tool to make the required changes.

 ### --progressbar dialog box example

-A simple use of the --progressbar command is shown below.
+A simple use of the `--progressbar` flag is shown below.

 ```bash
 dbusRef=`kdialog --progressbar "Initializing" 4`